-Have you ever wondered on your commute: why does this suck?
-Why are there only half as many armrests as human arms on this commuter train?
-Why does that person’s damn backpack extend half a meter backwards and why does she insist on rotating so often?
+Have you ever wondered on your commute: Why are there only half as many armrests as human arms on these train seats?
+Why does that person’s backpack extend half a meter backwards and why does she insist on rotating so often?

-And if you want to take a 1 hour flight anywhere, chances are you’ll spend 2 hours either side of it cramped in some hideous form of transportation, cursing traffic, and then questioning why airport staff bark at you to place your tray back, even though you indirectly pay them to serve you through inflated airport levies.
+And if you want to take a 1 hour flight anywhere, chances are you’ll spend 2 hours either side of it cramped in some hideous form of transportation, cursing traffic, and then questioning why airport staff bark at you to place your tray back.
 80% of the door to door trip stinks.

 More seriously though: Google urbanization.
 Google overpopulation.
 If you’re young and you live in a big city you probably feel a little helpless.
 Property is too expensive.
 It’s too crowded.
 It’s not safe or comfortable to raise a family.
 It’s too noisy.
 It’s too dirty.
 Good food must be imported.
 It’s getting worse.